eight04/image-picka/README.md

 Reference: https://bugzilla.mozilla.org/show_bug.cgi?id=1377302

-Collect images from frames in Firefox <= 60
+Collect images from frames in Firefox < 63
 -------------------------------------------

 The extension needs `webNavigation` permission to collect frames information, and it would try to request it when starting batch download.

 In some older versions of Firefox, the browser would generate an unexpected error while requesting the permission.
 You can try to start a batch download by clicking the icon in the browser toolbar to request the permission manually.
-The browser won't generate the error anymore after the permission is requested.
+The browser won't generate the error anymore after the permission is granted.

 See more information about this bug: https://github.com/eight04/image-picka/issues/138